Interview with Stephanie Slater Founder of School Food Matters

 School Food Matters‘ mission is to ensure that every child enjoys fresh sustainable food at school and understands where their food comes from.
-Their founder and CEO Stephanie Wood works with parents, children and schools to help to improve school meals and support food education through cooking, growing and visits to farms.
+Their founder and CEO Stephanie Slater works with parents, children and schools to help to improve school meals and support food education through cooking, growing and visits to farms.
 Our co-founder Mecca Ibrahim caught up with Stephanie to discover how she set up the initiative and explore what motivates and inspires her work and how we can help the organisation with their efforts.

 What was your impetus for founding School Food Matters?

 Basically, really bad school food in my children’s primary school!
 Our children were born in Sydney and when we came back to London in 2005 we took them to the local primary school and the first thing I heard from the school manager was “Sorry about the smell but that’s lunch.”
 There was a level of acceptance that school food was bad and we couldn’t do anything about it.
 Only 20% of the children were eating school meals and most of that was going in the bin.
 I just thought I was going to fix up my kids’ school, but it soon became clear that there was an opportunity to do something bigger.